Skip to main content

 Movement & Comfort

-For at least 4–6 weeks or until your surgeon clears you.
+For at least 4–6 weeks, or until cleared by your surgeon.

-Can relieve pressure when sitting and help prevent complications with grafts or sutures — but avoid sitting for long stretches.
+Can help relieve pressure when sitting and support comfort around grafts or sutures — but avoid sitting for long stretches.

 (Like Charles Archer or mesh-style garments) can reduce friction and support swelling without compressing surgical areas.